Kansas City Chiefs vs. Tennessee Titans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Titans stats and trends

+- In Tennessee's six games this year, it has four wins against the spread.

-- The Titans covered the spread in their only game when underdogs by 4.5 points or more.
+- The Titans have been underdogs by 5.5 points or more two times this season and have covered the spread every time.

-- Tennessee's games this year have hit the over on three of five set point totals (60%).
+- Tennessee's games this year have eclipsed the over/under in 66.7% of its opportunities (four times in six games with a set point total).

-- The Titans have turned the ball over seven times this season, one more turnover than the Chiefs have forced (6).
+- This season the Titans have turned the ball over eight times, two more than the Chiefs' takeaways (6).

 Home and road insights

-- On the road, the Chiefs are unbeaten ATS (2-0) as 4.5-point favorites or more.
+- Away from home, the Chiefs are unbeaten ATS (2-0) as 5.5-point favorites or more.

-- Kansas City has hit the over twice in three road games this year.
+- This year, in three away games, Kansas City has hit the over twice.

 Powered by Data Skrive.